 - Students who earned a C- or better in a college Intermediate Algebra course or who received a score of at least 480 on the SAT (Math) or 18 on the ACT (Math) may register for Math 112 (Functions and Algebraic Methods) or Math 107 (Mathematical Reasoning and its Applications) without taking the placement test.
 However, the MPT is required for placement into any higher level math course.

-- Within one year of high school graduation, students with a score of 3 or higher on the Smarter Balanced Assessment may enroll in Math 107 (Mathematical Reasoning and its Applications) without taking the placement test.
-However, the MPT is required for placement into any higher level math course or if more than one year has passed since high school graduation.
+- Within one year of high school graduation, students who provide evidence of meeting the college readiness standard on the Smarter Balanced Assessment (Level 3 or higher) may enroll in Math 107 (Mathematical Reasoning and its Applications) without taking the placement test.
+To receive permission to register for Math 107 without taking the MPT students need to bring their Smarter Balanced Mathematics Assessment Results Family Report, provided by the State of Washington Office of Superintendent of Public Instruction, to the Math Department.
+The MPT is required for placement into any higher level math course or if more than one year has passed since high school graduation.

 - Students who plan to complete a Bachelor of Arts in Education – Elementary or Special Education Endorsement and have earned a C or better in a college Intermediate Algebra, College Algebra, or Pre-Calculus course within the last five years may, after admission to Western’s Elementary or Special Education programs, register for Math 381 (Teaching K-8 - designed for Elementary and Special Education students only) without taking the placement test.

 - The Math Placement Test is not required for entrance into Math 99 (Review Algebra – no degree credit).
 Math 99 is offered through Extended Education as a fee-based course.